patrickmmartin/pith-writings/dao_of_scratch/article.md

 # User Straw Poll
-I decided to get an assessment from the horse's mouth, as it were
+So, I decided to get an assessment from the horse's mouth, as it were

 The results are for "best thing about Scratch" are: